Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 #### General analysis

   The package [agricolae][] contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations. [statgenSTA][] has functions for single trial analysis with and without spatial components.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model fitting functions for field trial analysis (note this is not open source and also requires an annual license).
 CRAN also contains an add-on package [asremlPlus][] that provides several accessory functions to asreml.
 [INLA][] provides tools for Bayesian inference of latent Gaussian models.
 It contains functions for modelling spatial variation, such as field experiments or farm locations.
 [SpATS][] can be used to adjust for field spatial variation using [p-splines](http://dx.doi.org/10.1002/bimj.202100212).
 A localised method of spatial adjustment for unreplicated trials, moving grid adjustment, is implemented with the [mvngGrAd][].
 [ClimMobTools][] is the API Client for the [ClimMob](https://climmob.net/) citizen science platform in R. The [gosset][] package provides the toolkit for a workflow to analyse experimental agriculture data, from data synthesis to model selection and visualisation.
+[AgroR][] has general functions and a [shiny app][https://agrorproject.shinyapps.io/agror_shiny/] for analysis of common designs in agriculture: CRD, RCBD and Latin square.

 #### High throughput phenotyping (HTP)